Olegario Molina: Governorship

 In the second half of the eighteenth century, international demand for fibers rose, and henequen became Yucatán's chief export.
 Henequen exports increased from 40,000 bales to 600,000 bales during the Porfiriato, and gave power to a small hacienda-residing class (hacendados) numbering c.
 300-400 people.
 Molina was the most conspicuous character of the so-called Divine Caste, a term used by General Salvador Alvarado to designate the Yucatecan oligarchy of the early twentieth century or, more precisely, the group of hacendados henequeneros, or porfiriato henequenero, who controlled the state economy of Yucatán at that time.
+According to the American journalist John Kenneth Turner, Molina's land holdings in Yucatán and Quintana Roo amounted to 15,000,000 acres, or 23,000 square miles.
 In October 1902, Molina's exporting house (casa exportadora), Molina y Compañía, signed a secret contract with International Harvester sought to eliminate competitors and force the price of fiber down.

 From July to October 1903, Molina's brother Manuel Molina Solís served as interim governor while he was out of the state on vacation.
 On 1 February 1906, Molina was elected to a second term.
 His reelection sparked controversy in Yucatán society, with many calling for the establishment of a true democracy and a change in power, both in the state and the rest of the country.
 Molina was again absent from 16 April to 6 December 1906, during which Muñoz Arístegui served as interim governor.

 From 5 February to 9 February 1906, President Porfirio Díaz, accompanied by, among others, his wife, Vice President Ramón Corral, and foreign ambassadors, visited the state.
 This was the first time that Mexico's federal government set foot on the Yucatán Peninsula.
 Díaz inaugurated several projects, including the O'Horán hospital.
 The visit convinced Díaz that Molina would be a good member of his cabinet.
 Muñoz Arístegui was to finish the remainder of Molina's second term.